ahrixia/ahrixia/README.md

 21 year old Cyber Security Consultant / Pentester 💻
 ```

-I am currently working on freelance projects, also working towards OSCP.
 I'm passionate about cybersecurity, CTFs and learning.
 You can find my writings on [Medium](https://astikrawat.medium.com/).
 I hold certifications such as Junior Penetration Tester, Certified Ethical Hacker - Master and Network+ .

   ---